bigbadcyborg/Robotics-assignment-5/README.md

 To quote the eSpeak developers, eSpeak is a compact open source software speech synthesizer for English and other languages, for Linux and Windows.

 To quote OpenAI, Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.

+This assumes that you have a working setup from Milestone Assignment 1 Part 1.
+Please execute all instructions with **[Remote PC]** on Docker shell.
+Note that you have to enable GUI and start the Docker container by following instruction from Milestone Assignment 1.
+Please execute all instructions with **[Turtlebot Nvidia Jetson]** on Turtlebot Jetson's native bash shell without Docker.

 The following instructions are from our own and not from online sources.
 Please follow carefully and ask the TA for assistance should you face any problems.
 ``